UICIDEAS/IDEA_322/SCHEDULE.md

 ### Week 1
 #### January 8, 2024: Introduction to Arts-Based Research

-This first week you should review the [course syllabus](SYLLABUS.md) and access your first lecture guide, reading, and assignments.
+This first week, you should review the [course syllabus](SYLLABUS.md) and access your first lecture guide, reading, and assignments.

 DUE **Wednesday, January 10**:
 * Review [course syllabus](SYLLABUS.md)